carykh/VirusGame/README.md

 ## How to run
 1. Download [Processing](https://processing.org/) (every version after 3.3.3 should work)
 2. Open the "virus.pde" file in the "virus" directory.

+## License
+Code written by me falls under the GPLv3.
+However, this repo contains code by other who did not provide any license for their code! bad bad